 There’s plenty to like about the interior of the 2021 Toyota Highlander.
 The cabin is filled with quality materials, and it boasts spacious seating in the first two rows, ample standard features, and a respectable amount of cargo room.
 This SUV can seat up to eight people in its standard configuration.
 The first and second rows can accommodate adults easily, and the second-row bench seat’s sliding and reclining capability makes sitting there even more comfortable.
 However, you’ll want to reserve the tiny third-row seats for people in your family you like least.
 A full grown adult can manage a small ride in the last row but if you’re planning on going for long drives, those seats have to be reserved for the kids.

 The Highlander has slightly more cargo space than most of its competitors.
-There's 16 cubic feet of space behind the third row and 48.4 cubic feet behind the second row.
+There’s 16 cubic feet of space behind the third row and 48.4 cubic feet behind the second row.
 Optional cargo features include a power liftgate and a hands-free liftgate.
-Standard comfort features include cloth upholstery, an eight-way power-adjustable driver's seat, and a sliding and reclining second-row bench seat.
+Standard comfort features include cloth upholstery, an eight-way power-adjustable driver’s seat, and a sliding and reclining second-row bench seat.
 Synthetic leather upholstery, genuine leather upholstery, second-row captain’s chairs, heated and ventilated front seats, heated second-row seats.
 The steering and shift knob also come leather-wrapped and the steering wheel can also be temperature controlled.
-Sun shades are also available in the second-row windows which also doubles as extra privacy if you get stuck in the busy Dhaka roads.
+Sun shades are a

 Under the hood is Toyota’s well known 2.5-liter four-cylinder engine paired up with two electric motors that delivers a combined output of 243 horsepower.
 A continuously variable automatic transmission (CVT) handles shifts and routes power through the front wheels in the standard variant.
 The hybrid powertrain isn’t too far off the gasoline model’s 3.5-liter V6 engine that’s rated at 295 horsepower and is in the middle of its rivals.